yusale9/student-showcase/student-work/adam-friedman/api-final-project/README.md

 # General Putnam Motel Diner: Orders API

-The Orders API allows you to place orders that with the kitchen staff and retrieve a bill based on the orders currently open at a table.
+The Orders API allows you to place orders with the kitchen and retrieve a bill based on the orders currently open at a table.

 ## Base URL